 Kelp: What it is, what it does & how it works...

 Kelp is a leafy form of brown-algae seaweed that absorbs a vast variety of nutrients and minerals present in the water around it.
-Kelp is a commonly eaten food in many places, especially in Japan where it's health benefits have been treasured for thousands of years.
+Kelp is commonly taken in many places, especially in Japan where its health benefits have been treasured for thousands of years.
 Kelp has gained popularity in recent decades as a supplement, because it is rich in vitamins (A, B1, B2, C, D and E) as well as minerals (zinc, iodine, magnesium, iron, potassium, copper and calcium).
-In addition to its nutritional value, kelp benefits include supporting healthy skin/coat, helping to maintain normal weight, supporting cardiovascular and overall health.
+In addition to its nutritional value, kelp benefits include supporting healthy skin/coat, helping to maintain normal weight, and supporting cardiovascular and overall health.

 The science behind the supplement

 Kelp benefits to health are related to the high quantity and high bioavailability of its trace minerals and vitamins.
-Kelp’s association with stronger, healthy hair and weight management are related to kelp’s nutrient makeup, including fatty acids, as well as its increased support of pituitary and thyroid function.
+Kelp’s association with healthy hair and managing healthy bodyweight are related to kelp’s nutrient makeup, including fatty acids, as well as its increased support of pituitary and thyroid function.
 Kelp is also a natural way to add antioxidants to any diet.

 The secret to kelp’s success